-This review discusses several examples, where substances without proven effects were proposed for practical use within the scope of evidence-based medicines.
+Several examples are discussed in this review, where substances without proven effects were proposed for practical use within the scope of evidence-based medicines.
 The following is discussed here: generalizations of the hormesis concept and its use in support of homeopathy; phytoestrogens and soy products potentially having feminizing effects; glycosaminoglycans for the treatment of osteoarthritis and possibilities of their replacement by diet modifications; flavonoids recommended for the treatment of chronic venous insufficiency and varicose veins; acetylcysteine as a mucolytic agent and its questionable efficiency especially by an oral intake; stem cells and cell therapies.
 In conclusion, placebo therapies can be beneficial and ethically justifiable but it is not a sufficient reason to publish biased information.
-Importantly, placebo must be devoid of adverse effects, otherwise, it is named pseudoplacebo.
+Importantly, placebo must be devoid of adverse effects, otherwise, it is named pseudo-placebo.
 Therapeutic methods with unproven effects should be tested in high-quality research shielded from the funding bias.
 Some issues discussed in this review are not entirely clear, and the arguments provided here can initiate a constructive discussion.